saalfeldlab/n5-spark/README.md

 * **Min size**: minimum size of a connected component in pixels.
 If specified, components that contain fewer number of pixels are discarded from the resulting set.
 By default all components are kept.
 * *block size*: comma-separated list.
 If omitted, the block size of the input dataset is used.
 * *compression scheme*: if omitted, the compression scheme of the input dataset is used.

+When the processing is completed, some statistics about the extracted connected components will be printed, such as the number of components grouped by their size.
+If running on a Spark cluster, this will be printed in the log file (for Janelia cluster users, the log files are available in `~/.sparklogs/`).

 ### N5 converter